 Adding Matching Handles (Optional)

-If you’d like to add handles, do this before you add the cushion (of course).
+If you’d like to add handles, do this before you insert the cushion.
 See below for making and adding matching handles.
 Note that thin fabrics may need interfacing to be sturdy, so use at your discretion.
 Alternatively, you can use a pre-fab material, like webbing, to make easy handles.

 To make matching handles: